ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 Digital Twin for enhanced zero-touch network and service management".

 For your information, the IETF has chartered a new Working Group (WG) on Network Management OPerations (NMOP WG) [2].
-One of the current NMOP WG topics is investigating isssues related to the deployment and usage of YANG topology modules in order to model a Digital Map.
+One of the current NMOP WG topics is investigating issues related to the deployment and usage of YANG topology modules in order to model a Digital Map.

-Concretely, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience and Perspectives” [3] which defines the concept of Digital Map and explains its connection to the Network Digital Twin (NDT).
+Specifically, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience and Perspectives” [3] which defines the concept of Digital Map and explains its connection to the Network Digital Twin (NDT).
 Also, the document identifies a set of candidate issues in RFC 8345 to meet NDT needed.
 These issues will be fixed as part of the NMOP WG activities.